ideapije/example-sptb-with-ci4/README.md

 - [XMLWriter extension](http://php.net/manual/en/book.xmlwriter.php) (optional, used to write OOXML and ODF)
 - [XSL extension](http://php.net/manual/en/book.xsl.php) (optional, used to apply XSL style sheet to template )
 - [dompdf library](https://github.com/dompdf/dompdf) (optional, used to write PDF)
-## 🚀 Get Started
+## 🚀 Getting Started
-1. Make sure you already installed Composer, you can find instalation composer [here](https://getcomposer.org/).
+1. Make sure your computer already has Composer installed, otherwise you can find Composer installation step [here](https://getcomposer.org/).
-2. Open your terminal and follow the instructions below one by one.
+2. Open your terminal and follow the following instructions one by one.
 ```
 git clone https://github.com/ideapije/example-sptb-with-ci4.git
 cd example-sptb-with-ci4